 The term Staff applies to all those working for or on behalf of FSM, full time or part time, including supply, peripatetic and support staff in either a paid or voluntary capacity.
-This also includes parents and governors.
+This also includes parents and the Board of Governance.